-The indoor/outdoor setup at Lulu’s (formerly Vinoteca) has always been warm thanks to the desert-inspired Southwest touches.
+The indoor/outdoor setup at this U Street Corridor wine garden has always been warm thanks to the desert-inspired Southwest touches.
 A semi-sheltered streatery is protected by an airy wooden structure hung with plants and basket lamps, while wood-burning chimineas keep things toasty on the front and back patios.
 There’s also a “warm up” menu—all contact free QR code service—with hot thermos cocktails, cheesy chicken tortilla soup, and blankets available for purchase.
 You can even adjust your table’s heater on your phone.

 791 Wharf St., SW; 3100 K St NW

-Are faux igloos a little ridic?
+Is the faux igloo trend a little ridic?
 Yes.
-Does it seem overly indulgent to rent a plastic orb for $150?
+Does it seem overly indulgent to rent a plastic orb for $175.
 Probably.
-That being said, we wouldn’t complain if someone in our pod reserved one of these tricked out snow globes at Fabio Trabocchi’s seafood-centric restaurants in Georgetown or at the Wharf—and then treated us to a shellfish plateau.
-(Note: rental fees vary by time, and there’s a six person limit.)
+That being said, we wouldn’t complain if a friend rented one of these tricked-out snow globes at Fabio Trabocchi’s seafood-centric restaurants in Georgetown or at the Wharf—and then treated us to a shellfish plateau.
+(Note: rental fees vary over the holidays, and there’s a six person limit.)

 1101 First St., NE